Adrita-Khan/Adrita-Khan/README.md

 Greetings, everyone.
 I am Adrita Khan, a graduate of the University of Science, Malaysia, with a major in Physics and a minor in Astronomy.
 I am currently admitted to North South University to pursue my M.Sc. in Applied Mathematics and Computational Science (AMCS).

-My broad research interests span a diverse range of specific areas, including:
+My broad research interests span:

 - *Stellar Astrophysics*
 - *Exoplanets*